machinefi/w3bstream-android-sdk/README.md

     }
 ```

-### Publish event to Webstream server by http
+### Publish event to Webstream server by https
-To publish events to the W3bstream server via HTTP, use the following code:
+To publish events to the W3bstream server via HTTPS, use the following code:
 ```
-    val response = w3bStream.publishEvent(PAYLOAD, PUBLISHER_KEY, PUBLISHER_TOKEN)
+    val response = w3bStream.publishEvent(listof<Event>())
 ```